mcavs/ECML2024_Imbalanced_Rashomon_Paper/README.md

 4. Run the `balance()` function to balance the imbalanced datasets [balance.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/balance.R)
 5. Run the `rashomon_set()` function to create a Rashomon set for a dataset [rashomon_set.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/rashomon_set.R)
 6. Run the experiments on the datasets for various resampling ratios [experiments.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/experiments.R)
-    - This step may takes long regarding to the computation power.
+    - This step may take a long regarding the computation power.
     - For this, we stored the results of experiments as `data_rashomon.csv` and `data_VDisc.csv`.
     - These files can be used to reproduce the following plots.